yankunm/Problem_Solving/Heap/README.md

 Work with streams, **no fixed size**, scalable.

 ## Min Heap O(nlogk)
 * Maintain a size k min heap
+* Add element to min heap until reached size
-* Add element to min heap if greater than or equal to the top element, adjus    t size if necessary
+* Add element to min heap if greater than or equal to the top element, adjust size if necessary
 * At the end top of heap is the kth largest

 **Explanation:**